Alexander Sitkovetsky

 Alexander Sitkovetsky (born 1983) is a British violinist.

 Biography

-Family

-Sitkovetsky was born in Moscow to a musical family; his father being guitarist and composer Alexander Sitkovetsky of the Autograph fame, mother Olga Sitkovetsky being a pianist, he is the nephew of violinist Dmitry Sitkovetsky.
+Sitkovetsky was born in Moscow to a musical family.
+His father being guitarist and composer Alexander Sitkovetsky of the Autograph fame, his mother Olga Sitkovetsky being a pianist.
+He is the nephew of violinist Dmitry Sitkovetsky.

-Musical Studies

-Aged eight, he appeared as a soloist in Montpellier, and he was subsequently invited to enroll at the Yehudi Menuhin School.
+Sitkovetsky emigrated from Russia at the age of six and has lived in England since 1991.
+At age eight he appeared as a soloist in Montpellier, and he was subsequently invited to enroll at the Yehudi Menuhin School.
 He studied there with Natalya Boyarskaya and Hu Kun.

-He has participated in master classes with Yehudi Menuhin, Dmitry Sitkovetsky, Mauricio Fuks, György Pauk, Maya Glezarova, Zvi Zeitlin,Abram Shtern, Oleksandr Semchuk, and Maxim Vengerov.

 Sitkovetsky subsequently went on to study under Pavel Vernikov in Vienna.

-Performer

 Sitkovetsky performs as a soloist around the world and also records.
 He is part of the Sitkovetsky Trio.

+In season 2024/2024 Sitkovetsky became artistic director of the NFM Leopoldinum Orchestra.